HJemil/Python/README.md

 # Python
-Python skills I have learnd so far displayed, which are displayed in little projects The projects are briefly described in this "README"
+Python skills I have learned so far.
+My skills are displayed in little projects I made during my Python course in my studies.
+The projects are briefly described down below

   1) Fille handling - preparing a file with DNA sequences for the following mini-projects